What we fund

 |Year 1||Year 2||Year 3||Year 4||Year 5|

 Core cost funding still has to be shown and treated as a restricted grant within an organisation’s accounting.
 This is because the amount awarded will be related to elements of work/projects which meet our criteria and which must only benefit Londoners.

 Policy on reserves

-We do not apply rigid criteria on what constitutes a reasonable level of free reserves.
-Applicants must justify their level of free reserves in relation to their obligations and our assessment process will consider the level of free reserves held in relation to the organisation’s stated policy.
+We do not apply rigid criteria on what constitutes a reasonable level of unrestricted reserves.
+Applicants must justify their level of free unrestricted reserves in relation to their stated reserves policy and their obligations as set out in accordance with guidance issued by the Charity Commission or other regulatory body.